 Convening stakeholders.
 Leveraging our convening power and expertise, these custom engagements bring together a curated group of stakeholders specifically designed to address barriers and accelerate progress of projects and initiatives led by these identified groups.
 Wherever possible and most needed, the Energy Futures Lab will offer small bursaries to support the participation of underrepresented groups in workshops and training programs, including in the Energy Futures Lab Fellowship.

 Communications.
-Our communications team works one on one with entrepreneurs to craft and execute a compelling communications plan.
-To share their stories with target audiences.
+Our communications team works one on one with entrepreneurs to craft and execute a compelling communications plan and to share their stories with target audiences.
 As a social innovation lab, we have learned that strong communications efforts help generate more support for innovators by way of deepening public interest, understanding and investment.

 If you are an entrepreneur who identifies as or works in service of marginalized communities, please reach out if you have a project idea that could use the support of the Energy Futures Lab.